derneld/derneld/README.md

 - Hi, I’m @derneld
-- I’m interested in learning R, specifically for statistics and data science.
-- I’m currently learning by following along with many free online resources.
-I'm currently going through R for Data Science by Hadley Wickham and Garrett Grolemund.
-- Twitter @dernelddervis
+- I’m working on a masters degree in statistics and come here often to learn from the work of others, particularly using R.